Four Easy Hashtag Secrets To Use For Instagram Greatness!

 Location search is for people searching for things/people/ photos specific to a particular location.
 These are incredibly powerful to get discovered in your local area.

 If you’re working from a local coffee shop or bookstore, why not hashtag it?
-For example, if I visit Blue Bottle coffee in Los Angeles (if you have a chance to drink this nectar of the gods, do it!), and post a photo to Instagram, I’d use the #bluebottle hashtag.
-Still, I’d also add the #bluebottlela hashtag (because Blue Bottle has multiple locations).
+For example, if I visit Coconut Cafe coffee in Cleveland (if you have a chance to drink this nectar of the gods, do it!), and post a photo to Instagram, I’d use the #coconutcafe hashtag.
+Still, I’d also add the #coconutcafecleveland hashtag (because the cafe has multiple locations).

 As a wedding photographer, I loved location hashtags because they got the best results.
 When I shot a wedding, say, at the Boulevard Gardens Estate, I hashtagged the photo as #boulevardgardensestate #boulevardgardenswedding.
 Why?
 When a prospective bride searched for wedding photos specific to that hotel, she could stumble across my work.